MarkOsvald/BookStar/README.md

 # BookStar
 Book Star is a book rating desktop application, where you can add or discover books.
+Purpose is to motivate people to read more, by giving them goals and recommending them books.

 HOW TO RUN IT